Technical Advisory

 Failure modes and risk management

-• Model hallucination and misalignment: Language models or vision models may generate content that is plausible but inaccurate or non-compliant with listing specifics.
+• Model hallucination and misalignment: Language or vision models may generate content that is plausible but inaccurate or non-compliant with listing specifics.

-• Data drift and out-of-distribution inputs: Listings evolve; model inputs may change, reducing accuracy unless monitored and retrained.
+• Data drift and out-of-distribution inputs: Listings evolve; inputs may change, reducing accuracy unless monitored and retrained.

 Trade-offs to manage